tyler-bartunek/ShoeBot/README.md

 ## Module Descriptions
 Here are a few of the modules under development at present for the ShoeBot.
-Once these modules are fully fleshed out, a homebrew guide will be produced.
+Once these modules are fully fleshed out, a homebrew guide will be produced and added to the wiki.

 1. Wheels: This module consists of DC motors and mecanum wheels, represents minimal functional example.
 2. Shoeshine: Offers quadrupedal motion through use of servomotors (Pending Initial Design)